18 MM PROGRAM

 Film Training & Mentorship for Youth

 The 18 MM Program is one of three year-round filmmaking programs produced by KCFF.
 Inspired by the creativity and passion of young filmmakers in our region, this course and workshop series aims at providing participants with basic knowledge of the cinematic arts and the necessary skills for filmmaking practice.
-Selected participants will receive 8 months of training, culminating in the production of their short films.
+Selected participants will receive 6 months of training, culminating in the production of their short films.
 Once complete, the films will be promoted and screened at our annual winter Fest as part of the 18 MM Showcase.
 Participants walk the red carpet, take part in a post-screening Q&A, and are eligible for Festival prizes and awards.
 It’s a great opportunity and stepping stone for young filmmakers looking to take their craft to the next level!

-We are now in year three of our program and are so grateful for our supporters — we truly could not do this without you.
+We are now in year four of our program and are so grateful for our supporters — we truly could not do this without you.
 Huge thanks to our 18 MM Program Lead Sponsors: Diane Blake & Stephen Smith, with additional thanks to our 18 MM Supporting Sponsors: CIBC Private Wealth Wood Gundy: Vickers Wealth Advisory Group, Toronto Film School, and Queen’s University Department of Film and Media.

 “Thank you for allowing Kiefer the opportunity to join the 18 MM Program.
 Kiefer was accepted into York with an entrance scholarship BFA in Cinema and Media Studies.
 We’re big fans of what’s happening in Kingston through this program.
-Some great developments and opportunities for our little town.” — Catherine Carbino, mother of 18 MM participant Kiefer Carbino
+Some great developments and opportunities for our little town.”

 The program is entirely funded by KCFF and its partners.
 No fees are required from students.
 Moreover, the program will provide students with the basic gear to film their projects (thank you Queen’s Film!)

-3) The applicant must commit to make (or participate in making) a final project (short film) over the course of the summer and deliver the final version to KCFF on or before December 1st 2025.
+3) The applicant must commit to make (or participate in making) a final project (short film) over the course of the summer and deliver the final version to KCFF on or before December 1st, 2026.

 4) No prior film experience or education is required, but might be valued.